tlverse/causalglm/README.md

 Notably, if `formula = ~1` is passed to `causalRobustGLM` then the coefficient is an efficient nonparametric estimator of the marginal treatment specific mean `E_WE[Y|A=a,W]`, which may be of independent interest.

 ### Robust nonparametric inference for the OR
+This method is useful for assessing heterogeniety in the odds ratio.

 Let V be the random vector obtained by applying the user-specified formula mapping to W.

 Consider the logistic working submodel: